-The Company is exposed to the risk of labour disruption in its operations and, with the Canada Safeway acquisition, this level of risk has increased given that Safeway operations are almost entirely unionized.
-The Company has good relations with its employees and unions and does not anticipate any material labour disruptions in fiscal 2016.
-The Company has stated that it will accept the short-term costs of a labour disruption to support a commitment to building and sustaining a competitive cost structure for the long-term.
-Any prolonged work stoppages or other labour disputes could have an adverse impact on the Company's financial results.
+A significant percentage of the Company's store and distribution centre workforce, particularly in western Canada, is unionized.
+While overall the Company has and works to maintain good relationships with its employees and unions, the renegotiation of collective agreements always presents the risk of labour disruption.
+The Company has consistently stated it will accept the short-term costs of labour disruption to support a commitment to building and sustaining a competitive cost structure for the long term.
+Any prolonged or widespread work stoppages or other labour disputes could have an adverse impact on the Company's financial results.